ledgetech/lua-resty-http/README.md

 Note that calling this instead of `close` is "safe" in that it will conditionally close depending on the type of request.
 Specifically, a `1.0` request without `Connection: Keep-Alive` will be closed, as will a `1.1` request with `Connection: Close`.

 In case of success, returns `1`.
-In case of errors, returns `nil` with a string describing the error.
+In case of errors, returns `nil, err`.
 In the case where the conneciton is conditionally closed as described above, returns `2` and the error string `connection must be closed`.

-#### get_reused_times
+## get_reused_times

 `syntax: times, err = httpc:get_reused_times()`